Renformation

 NASB: one cherub at the one ✅END✅ and one cherub at the other ✅END✅

-Why is this synonym, SELVEDGE, only used here and here???
+Why is this textile word, SELVEDGE, only used here and here???
 It's NOT the

 Hebrew word!